blainebehen/HeadScanning/README.md

 - `OUT_DIR` — the directory where output files will be saved

 The other settings (motion speed, bounding box, MCMD parameters, Poisson parameters) have working defaults.

-> If the camera mounting bracket has changed, you also need to update `p_cam` and `d_cam` in the `TRANSFORM DEFINITIONS` block.
-See Section 2.4 of the thesis for the calibration procedure.

 ---